dankuck/dankuck.github.io/_posts/2020-05-14-trumans-map-2-making-beliefs-pay-rent.md

 “Maybe.
 But isn’t it very weird?” she asked.

-Was it weird that they had the same initials?
+How weird was it that they had the same initials?

 The cat was a fake clue, a frame up.
 Rossakoff wanted us to find it because it pointed to Bertrand Partridge.
 But the cat had nothing to do with the initials BP.